ceccoemi/yasa/report/report.md

 [//]: # (At some point during the development of this project, there was a folder `./tests/resources` that contained examples of text files.
 They allowed us to test Trainer and Classifier classes, but we understood that with a mock object on the text files we would achieve a more isolated unit-tests for both Trainer and Classifier classes.)

 ## Explanation of some of the tools used

+### LGTM

+[LGTM](https://lgtm.com) is a code analysis platform that automatically checks your code for real Common Vulnerabilities and Exposures (CVEs).
+By combining deep semantic code search with data science insights, LGTM ranks the most relevant results to show you only the alerts that matter.

+LGTM processes the contents of software development projects whose source code is stored in public Git repositories hosted on such as GitHub.com and among the currently supported languages there is C++.

+If the project you're interested in isn't already on LGTM, simply log in and [add it](https://lgtm.com/help/lgtm/adding-projects)  directly from your Project lists page.
+In this way you enable automated code review for your project's pull requests.

+### CodeCov
+[Codecov](https://codecov.io/) takes coverage to the next level.
+Unlike open source and paid products, Codecov focuses on integration and promoting healthy pull requests.
+Codecov delivers or "injects" coverage metrics directly into the modern workflow to promote more code coverage, especially in pull requests where new features and bug fixes commonly occur.

+We use CodeCov following these simple steps:

+* Sign up on codecov.io and link our GitHub.com account.
+* Once linked, Codecov will automatically sync all the repositories to which you have access
+* Select our repository at https://github.com/ceccoemi/yasa
+* Run our normal test suite to generate code coverage reports through Travis CI
+* Use in .travis.yml the bash uploader to upload our coverage report(s) to Codecov.

+In .travis.yml the bash uploader is the following script command:

+    - wget -S -O - https://codecov.io/bash | bash

+### Google Test

+[Google Test](https://github.com/google/googletest/tree/master) is a *C++ Testing Framework* developed and maintained by Google.
+In the last years it became the standard for testing C++ applications.
+Since Google Test is based on the popular xUnit architecture, it is very straightforward to use it if you are used to test software with JUnit.

+#### Installation

+To write a test program using Google Test, you need to compile Google Test into a library and link your test with it.
+In our application, since it is built in a Docker environment with Ubuntu 18.04, you have to install it with

+    $ sudo apt-get install libgtest-dev

+After this is done, you have to manually compile it

+    $ cd /usr/src/gtest
+    $ cd build-aux
+    $ cmake -j$(nproc) ..
+    $ make -j$(nproc)
+    $ sudo make install

+#### Compile code with Google Test

+Now it must be linked to the main function of the tests.
+CMake provides the handy function `find_package(GTest REQUIRED)` to locate the Google Test library in the system.
+If it is found then a variable called `GTEST_BOTH_LIBRARIES`containing `libgtest` and `libgtest-main` is created.
+Finally that variable `GTEST_BOTH_LIBRARIES` can be linked to the executable with `target_link_libraries`.
+In our `CMakeLists.txt` located in the test directory we have

+    find_package(GTest REQUIRED)

+    ...

+    file(GLOB sourceFiles *.cc)
+    add_executable(RunAllTests ${sourceFiles})
+    target_link_libraries(
+	    RunAllTests ${GTEST_BOTH_LIBRARIES} ${TEST_LIB}
+    )

+#### Usage

+When using Google Test, you start by writing assertions, which are statements that check whether a condition is true.
+An assertion's result can be success, nonfatal failure, or fatal failure.
+If a fatal failure occurs, it aborts the current function; otherwise the program continues normally.

+Tests use assertions to verify the tested code's behavior.
+If a test crashes or has a failed assertion, then it fails; otherwise it succeeds.

+Google Test assertions are macros that resemble function calls.
+You test a class or function by making assertions about its behavior.
+When an assertion fails, Google Test prints the assertion's source file and line number location, along with a failure message.
+You may also supply a custom failure message which will be appended to Google Test's message.

+The assertions come in pairs that test the same thing but have different effects on the current function. `ASSERT_*` versions generate fatal failures when they fail, and abort the current function. `EXPECT_*` versions generate nonfatal failures, which don't abort the current function.
+In our project we only use `ASSERT_*` functions.

+Here an example extracted from `preprocessingTest`:

+    #include <gtest/gtest.h>
+    #include <preprocessing.h>
+    #include <string>
+    #include <vector>

+    TEST(PreprocessingTest, emptyTest) {
+      std::vector<std::string> actual = extractWords("");
+      std::vector<std::string> expected{};
+      ASSERT_EQ(actual, expected);
+    }

+    TEST(PreprocessingTest, oneLetterText) {
+      std::vector<std::string> actual = extractWords("O");
+      std::vector<std::string> expected{"O"};
+      ASSERT_EQ(actual, expected);
+    }

+    TEST(PreprocessingTest, extractWordsWithSpaces) {
+      std::vector<std::string> actual =
+          extractWords("  yasa is   the\nbest\r\nsoftware\tin\vthe\fworld   ");
+      std::vector<std::string> expected = {"yasa", "best", "software", "world"};
+      ASSERT_EQ(actual, expected);
+    }

+Each test function is identified by

+    TEST(test_case_name, test_name) {
+     ... test body ...
+    }

+As you can see, the usage is very similar to JUnit.
+You can also create a *Test Fixture* to use the same data configuration for multiple tests, for example in `SqliteHandlerTest`:

+    class SqliteHandlerDbTest : public ::testing::Test {
+     protected:
+      virtual void SetUp() {
+        dbFileName = fs::temp_directory_path() / fs::path("test.db");
+      }

+      virtual void TearDown() { fs::remove(dbFileName); }

+      std::string dbFileName;
+    };

+    TEST_F(SqliteHandlerDbTest, throwRuntimeErrorWhenFilenameIsInvalid) {
+      ASSERT_THROW(SqliteHandler("/"), std::runtime_error);
+    }

+    TEST_F(SqliteHandlerDbTest, createDbInAFile) {
+      ASSERT_FALSE(fs::is_regular_file(dbFileName));
+      SqliteHandler db(dbFileName);
+      ASSERT_TRUE(fs::is_regular_file(dbFileName));
+    }

+    TEST_F(SqliteHandlerDbTest, operateOnTheSameFile) {
+      SqliteHandler db1(dbFileName);
+      SqliteHandler db2(dbFileName);
+      db1.query(
+          "CREATE TABLE testTable("
+          "id int PRIMARY KEY NOT NULL,"
+          "name VARCHAR(30) NOT NULL);");
+      QueryResult result =
+          db2.query("SELECT name FROM sqlite_master WHERE type = 'table';");
+      ASSERT_EQ(result["name"], std::vector<std::string>{"testTable"});
+    }

+Here the fixture class is `SqliteHandlerDbTest`, which stores the database file name.
+A temporary file is created in `SetUp` before the execution of each test and it is destroyed in `TearDown` when each test ends.